Three Letters Used to Be Enough: SEO, AEO, and GEO Explained

 But SEO alone is increasingly insufficient.
 If your content only appears in traditional search results, you are invisible to the growing number of users who never scroll past the AI generated answer at the top of the page.

-AEO: Becoming the Answer
+AEO: becoming the answer

 Answer Engine Optimization focuses on getting your content selected as the direct answer to a query.
 Think featured snippets, People Also Ask boxes, voice assistant responses, and Google's AI Overviews.